The LDBC Social Network Benchmark: Motivation for the Benchmark

 The change in the data paradigm calls for new benchmarks to test these new emerging technologies, as they set a framework where different systems can compete and be compared in a fair way, they let technology providers identify the bottlenecks and gaps of their systems and, in general, drive the research and development of new information technology solutions.
 Without them, the uptake of these technologies is at risk by not providing the industry with clear, user-driven targets for performance and functionality.

-The LDBC Social Network Benchmark (\ldbcsnb) aims at being a comprehensive benchmark by setting the rules for the evaluation of graph-like data management technologies. \ldbcsnb is designed to be a plausible look-alike of all the aspects of operating a social network site, as one of the most representative and relevant use cases of modern graph-like applications.
+The Linked Data Benchmark Council's~\cite{DBLP:journals/corr/abs-2307-04350} Social Network Benchmark (\ldbcsnb) aims at being a comprehensive benchmark by setting the rules for the evaluation of graph-like data management technologies. \ldbcsnb is designed to be a plausible look-alike of all the aspects of operating a social network site, as one of the most representative and relevant use cases of modern graph-like applications.

-\ldbcsnb includes the Interactive Workload~\cite{DBLP:conf/sigmod/ErlingALCGPPB15}, which consists of user-centric transactional-like interactive queries, and the Business Intelligence Workload, which includes analytic queries to respond to business-critical questions.
-Initially, a graph analytics workload was also included in the roadmap of \ldbcsnb, but this was finally delegated to the Graphalytics benchmark project~\cite{DBLP:journals/pvldb/IosupHNHPMCCSAT16}, which was adopted as an official LDBC graph analytics benchmark. \ldbcsnb and Graphalytics combined target a broad range of systems with different nature and characteristics. \ldbcsnb and Graphalytics aim at capturing the essential features of these scenarios while abstracting away details of specific business deployments.
+\ldbcsnb includes the Interactive workload~\cite{DBLP:conf/sigmod/ErlingALCGPPB15}, which consists of user-centric transactional-like interactive queries, and the Business Intelligence workload, which includes analytic queries to respond to business-critical questions.
+Initially, a graph analytics workload was also included in the roadmap of \ldbcsnb, but this was finally delegated to the Graphalytics benchmark project~\cite{DBLP:journals/pvldb/IosupHNHPMCCSAT16,DBLP:journals/corr/abs-2011-15028}, which was adopted as an official LDBC graph analytics benchmark. \ldbcsnb and Graphalytics combined target a broad range of systems with different nature and characteristics. \ldbcsnb and Graphalytics aim at capturing the essential features of these scenarios while abstracting away details of specific business deployments.

-This document contains the definition of the Interactive Workload and the first draft of the Business Intelligence Workload.
+This document contains the definition of the Interactive workload and the first draft of the Business Intelligence workload.
 This includes a detailed explanation of the data used in the \ldbcsnb benchmark, a detailed description for all queries, and instructions on how to generate the data and run the benchmark with the provided software.